-How PLX-200 works
+How does PLX-200 work?

 PLX-200 is designed to bind to retinoid X receptor-α (RXRα), which is a receptor found in the nucleus of brain cells.
 RXRα is a transcription factor, or a protein that activates gene expression when bound by its ligand, called PPARα.
 The binding of PLX-200 to RXRα enhances the binding of the receptor with its ligand, and the formation of a PPARα/RXRα heterodimer.
 This heterodimer can then bind to the TPP1 gene and increase its expression in neurons.

-PLX-200 in preclinical studies
+PLX-200 in clinical trials

-Polaryx reported that PLX-200 demonstrated a neuroprotective activity in TPP1-deficient animals and prolonged their lifespan, delaying loss of mobility and reducing inflammation and cell death.
+Polaryx reported that PLX-200 demonstrated neuroprotective activity in TPP1-deficient animals and prolonged their lifespan, delaying loss of mobility and reducing inflammation and cell death.

-Note: Batten Disease News is strictly a news and information website about the disease.
+Batten Disease News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.